CAA: There is nobody to have a dialogue with, says Anurag Kashyap

 Kal gazette aa gaya CAA ka.
 Inke rules formulate hue nahin hain.
 Kaise aa gaya?
 Dadagiri hai na (Yesterday the CAA was notified in the gazette though rules have not been formulated for it.
 How did this happen?
 This is bullying).
 You need to figure out, set down your rules.
 Just two days back they said they were doing that and now suddenly it’s out there.
 So why are you putting it out there?
 It’s just pushing you further, provoking you further and the bullying attitude of “we will just do it, so you get lost”.

-They are literally borrowing from the book of the fascists Nazis.
-How to “other” the people.
-Is Delhi police complicit?
-Is it pressurised?
-Things which are so obvious they are not paying attention to and they are constantly changing the narrative.
+They are literally borrowing from the book of the fascists and Nazis...
+How to “other” people.
+Are Delhi Police complicit?
+Are they pressurised?
+Things which are so obvious they are not paying attention to, and they are constantly changing the narrative.
 And the followers are buying it.
 People are deliberately twisting the truth.
-It’s like they all know what the truth is but need to twist it because the hatred for the “other” is so much.
+It’s like they all know what the truth is, but need to twist it because the hatred for the “other” is so much.

 It’s almost like you are sitting in one of the Roman arenas and all the followers are the audience.
 There’s this bloodlust that all of them have and they are just enjoying it.
 It’s everybody’s big let out.
 It’s literally like chalo lado, maro (Let’s fight and kill).